 - When opening a calendar link that has password protection enabled, you will be required to enter the link password:

 Note that a Plus or Premium subscription plan is required to enable password protection.

 - Passwords for non-administrator users can only be changed by the calendar administrator.

-- Non-administrator link users can contact their calendar administrator to request a password reset.
+- Non-administrator users can contact their calendar administrator to request a password reset.

-- Can change their own password and the passwords for all other links in Settings > Sharing.
+- Can change the passwords for any shareable calendar links in Settings > Sharing.

 - Are able to request a password reset on the login screen:

 Important to know